Ethnic Hair Transplant

 Real Patient Before & After Photos

 Each ethnic group is associated with a unique set of traits when it comes to hair growth and loss.
-As with Caucasian hair, the specific variations in thickness, texture and growth/loss patterns are as unique as each individual.
-It is important that a doctor who performs ethnic hair transplants recognize the general traits associated with each ethnicity, yet be able to perform transplants that respect the individuality of each patient.
+As with Caucasian hair, the specific variations in thickness, texture, and growth/loss patterns are as unique as each individual.
+It is important that a doctor who performs ethnic hair transplants recognize the general traits associated with each ethnicity, yet be able to perform ethnic hair transplants that respect the individuality of each patient.

 - Patients from Middle Eastern countries tend to have thicker, coarser hair than Caucasians.
-The term Middle Eastern covers a large number of countries and cultures, making Middle Eastern hair transplants particularly challenging.
-The surgeon must take the facial shape and hair loss pattern of the patient’s specific culture into consideration before performing the hair transplant.
+The term “Middle Eastern” covers a large number of countries and cultures, making Middle Eastern ethnic hair transplants particularly challenging.
+Dr. Griffin must take the facial shape and hair loss pattern of the patient’s specific culture into consideration before performing the ethnic hair transplant.

 - Likewise, the Hispanic ethnic group covers a wide variety of individuals, including those from Mexico, Spain, Central and South America, and the Caribbean.
-As such, it is difficult to make generalizations about Hispanic hair, but hair loss is common among this ethnicity and many people seek hair transplant as a solution.
+As such, it is difficult to make generalizations about Hispanic hair, but hair loss is common among this ethnicity, and many people seek ethnic hair transplant as a solution.
 A surgeon performing ethnic hair transplants on people of Hispanic descent must be able to understand and respect this cultural diversity to create a natural result.

 Real Patient Before & After Photos